8 Ways to Minimize Mess During your Home Renovation

 Discuss site prep and protection with your contractor

-Decide whether to stay or go
+Decide whether to live in or move out

 For example, if you are renovating the kitchen and your only bathroom, your contractor will need to make sure you can maintain crucial access to the facilities and be able to walk through to the rest of the apartment.
 On the other hand, a renovation in an unoccupied home allows the crew to leave the space in relative disarray at the end of the day and pick up right where they left off the next morning.
 For this reason, whether or not you leave while the renovation is ongoing is usually part of the initial conversation with your contractor to determine a project estimate.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

-If you are undertaking anything other than a complete gut renovation, you can do the following to limit the disruption and minimize the mess:
+If you are undertaking anything other than a complete gut renovation, you can do the following to limit the disruption and minimize the mess.

 – Cordon off the renovation zone as best you can by hanging heavy-duty tarp (at least 8 millimeters thick) from the ceiling down to the floor to create a seal.
 Usually, this is done by applying masking tape across all sides of the tarp where it meets the ceiling, walls, and floor.
 Particles will fly through any and all gaps you leave, no matter how small.
-If you need a flap for entry and exit, you could consider applying an adhesive zipper like this one to your tarp.
+If you need a flap for entry and exit, consider applying an adhesive zipper to your tarp.
 A double layer might be a good idea if there will be a lot of sanding or if you know that dangerous particles will be released into the air.

-– Within the reno zone, protect anything that you’re keeping—if the floors are staying, then cover them with construction paper (maybe even a double layer, as insurance against tearing).
+– Within the reno zone, protect anything that you’re keeping.
+If the floors are staying, then cover them with construction paper (maybe even a double layer, as insurance against tearing).
 If you are keeping any appliances, cover them with tarp (again, leaving no gaps).

-– If the reno zone is in the center of your home, consider laying continuous paper or tarp through all the high traffic areas so that you don’t track dirt into the rest of the space.
+– If the reno zone is in the center of your home, consider laying continuous paper or tarp through all the high-traffic areas so that you don’t track dirt into the rest of the space.

 – Cover all furniture throughout the home (especially textile surfaces such as couches and beds) with a drop cloth or tarp while construction is ongoing during the workday.
 Even with the tarps up, you’d be surprised at how much dust flies around.

-– Vacuum, preferably with a HEPA (“high efficiency particulate air”) vacuum at the end of each work day—you can rent one or discuss getting one with your contractor.
+– Vacuum, preferably with a HEPA (“high efficiency particulate air”) vacuum at the end of each work day.
+You can rent one or discuss getting one with your contractor.
 HEPA vacuums are able to trap much smaller particles than normal vacuums.

 – Open the windows!
 The more air circulates, the better.